NeuralSec/CYB80001-labs/README.md

 # CYB80001-labs
-A quick tutorial for Python, Tensorflow, Keras, and adversarial example attack implementations.
+A quick tutorial of Python, Tensorflow, Keras, and adversarial example attack implementations.